 5. Watering and Fertilizing

 Dahlias grow best when they receive a consistent supply of water.
 Drip irrigation is ideal, as it directs moisture to the root zone while keeping the foliage dry.
-If you are hand-watering, it's best to water deeply once per week.
+If you are hand-watering, it's best to water deeply once or twice per week.
 Mulching around the base of the plants will help reduce moisture loss and keep the roots cooler.

 There are many schools of thought about fertilizing dahlias.
 Some say they are heavy feeders.
 Other say there's no reason to fertilize.
 Everyone does seem to agree that dahlias grow best in fertile soil that contains lots of organic matter.
 Before planting each spring, cover the area with 3-4" of rotted manure or compost and dig it into the top 12".